Quafadas/dedav4s/raw_docs/README.md

 1. a browser via scalajs

-The entire suite of vega examples it easily accessed via the library API.
+The entire suite of vega examples are easily accessed via the library API.

 Mutating or creating your own charts is then enabled via any of the three approaches below